Koeman to return as Netherlands manager after 2022 World Cup following Van Gaal's cancer diagnosis

 Koeman previously managed the Netherlands between 2018 and 2020 before leaving to take up the top job at Barcelona.

-The 59-year-old, who previously took in stints in the Premier League with Southampton and Everton, has been out of work since being sacked by the Blaugrana in October, but will return to the international fold in 2023.
+The 59-year-old, who has also taken in stints in the Premier League with Southampton and Everton, has been out of work since being sacked by the Blaugrana in October, but will return to the international fold in 2023.

 Editors' Picks